jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 #### Broadcom (AVGO)

 Here is the Stock Analyzer's technical review of Broadcom stock (symbol AVGO) on July 18.
 It recommended holding and waiting for a clear breakout since momentum is slowing but not reversing.
 The uptrend remains intact.
+The stock price was at $283 on July 18.

 On July 25, AVGO broke through resistance and has been soaring since then.
 Its current price (as of August 15) is $306.34.